seonnyseo/seonnyseo.github.io/_posts/2019-01-11-rmarkdown-test.md

 ---
 layout: post
-title:  "R Markdown test"
+title:  "Sentiment Analysis on Music Streaming Services Reviews"
 date:   2019-01-11 23:00:40 +0100
-categories: r jekyll
+categories: r sentimet_analysis
 ---

 As a group project, I practiced sentiment analysis on music streaming services reviews.
 Purpose of the project is to find insights from the reviews, and I focused on disclosing relationships between events of the services and user reactions.
 It can be software updates, offline events, or increasing membership fee.
 For checking this out, I wanted to see review trends by a word, period and sentiment.
 The reviews that I handled for the project are from Pandora, Spotify and Amazon music and the total sum of those is about 39,290 reviews